 Understanding Osprey#

 The Osprey Framework is a production-ready architecture for deploying agentic AI in large-scale, safety-critical control system environments.
-Built on LangGraph’s StateGraph foundation, its distinctive architecture centers on Classification and Orchestration - capability selection followed by plan-first execution planning - providing transparent, auditable multi-step operations with mandatory safety checks for hardware-interacting workflows.
+Built on LangGraph’s StateGraph foundation, its distinctive architecture centers on Classification and Orchestration — capability selection followed by intelligent execution coordination (plan-first or reactive) — providing transparent, auditable multi-step operations with mandatory safety checks for hardware-interacting workflows.

 Processing Pipeline#